dotnet/docs/docs/standard/garbage-collection/implementing-dispose.md

 - A block that frees unmanaged resources.
 This block executes regardless of the value of the `disposing` parameter.
 - A conditional block that frees managed resources.
 This block executes if the value of `disposing` is `true`.
 The managed resources that it frees can include:

   - **Managed objects that implement <xref:System.IDisposable>.** The conditional block can be used to call their <xref:System.IDisposable.Dispose%2A> implementation (cascade dispose).
-If you have used a safe handle to wrap your unmanaged resource, you should call the <xref:System.Runtime.InteropServices.SafeHandle.Dispose?displayProperty=nameWithType> implementation here.
+If you have used a derived class of <xref:System.Runtime.InteropServices.SafeHandle?displayProperty=nameWithType> to wrap your unmanaged resource, you should call the <xref:System.Runtime.InteropServices.SafeHandle.Dispose?displayProperty=nameWithType> implementation here.

   - **Managed objects that consume large amounts of memory or consume scarce resources.** Assign large managed object references to `null` to make them more likely to be unrooted.
 This releases them faster than if they were reclaimed non-deterministically by the garbage collector.